KaenBlaze/KaenSDK-Cpp/README.md

-# RoboOS Robot SDK - C++
+# KaenSDK - C++

-C++ SDK for integrating robots into the **RoboOS ($ROS)** ecosystem.
-RoboOS is a Robotic Payment Operating System that enables robots to coordinate autonomously through economic incentives using blockchain Solana and the x402 stealth payment protocol.
+C++ SDK for integrating robots into the ecosystem.
+This is a Robotic Payment Operating System that enables robots to coordinate autonomously through economic incentives using blockchain Solana and the x402 stealth payment protocol.

 ## Features